mobyle2/mf-pyramid/README.md

   see bugs/features in github

-LIMITATIONS: ArrayRenderer does not support arrays of objects, only arrays of basic types
+LIMITATIONS: ArrayRenderer does not support arrays of complex objects, only arrays of basic types or dicts (but not arrays of arrays)

 # LICENSE